vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete interface

 ### /4.0/edges/{edgeId}/mgmtinterface
-Working with Logical Router HA (Management) Interface
+Working With Logical Router HA (Management) Interface
 ----

 * **get** *(secured)*: Retrieve the management interface configuration for the logical router.

 * **put** *(secured)*: Configure high availability (management) interface for logical (distributed) router.
-See *Working with NSX Edge* for descriptions of parameters used to configure the logical router HA interface.
+See *Working With NSX Edge* for descriptions of parameters used to configure the logical router HA interface.

 ### /4.0/edges/{edgeId}/interfaces